Grilled Shrimp Salad

 My Grilled Shrimp Salad is So Good!

 When it’s grilling season, I’m all about this grilled shrimp salad recipe.
-The shrimp get a quick toss in a spicy seasoning before cooking on the grill for a whooping 4 minutes!
+The shrimp get a quick toss in a spicy seasoning before cooking on the grill for ONLY 4 minutes!
 The salad itself has lots of fresh vegetables, and I make a homemade creamy dressing with lime, Greek yogurt, and a few spices.
 If you don’t have a grill, you can use a grill pan or, really, any skillet!

 Grilled Shrimp Salad Ingredients